senbox-org/jai-core/README.md

 * [Apache Ant 1.10.5](http://jakarta.apache.org/ant) or later
 * [Apache Maven 3.3.1](https://maven.apache.org/) or later

-## Code not compilable
+## Code not be compiled

-If you are using an IDE (integrated development environment) e.g. Intellij Idea, please don't be surprised if the checked out code is not compilable. \
+If you are using an IDE e.g. Intellij Idea, please don't be surprised if the checked out code is not be compiled. \
 You will receive warnings that some classes could not be found.
 The missing classes are not created until the Ant build is executed.
-So, after run the ant build a first time, the code should be compilable.
+So, after run the ant build a first time, the code should compile.

 ## Building Java Advanced Imaging